Treats or prevents osteoporosis (weak bones).

 - If any of this medicine stays in your esophagus, it may cause serious damage.
-The esophagus is the tube that carries food from your mouth to your stomach when you swallow.
-To lower the risk of this problem, take the tablets exactly as directed below.
+To lower the risk of this problem, take the tablets exactly as directed.

-- Take this medicine as soon as you get out of bed in the morning, at least 1 hour (60 minutes) before you eat or drink anything.
-Swallow the tablet whole with a large glass (6 to 8 ounces) of plain water only (not mineral water, coffee, juice, or any other liquid).
+- Take this medicine as soon as you get out of bed in the morning, at least 1 hour (60 minutes) before you eat or drink anything (except water).
+Swallow the tablet whole with a large glass (6 to 8 ounces) of plain water only (not mineral water, coffee, tea, soda, juice, or any other liquid).
 Do not chew or suck on the tablet.
-Do not take the medicine while you are still in bed, and do not take it at bedtime.

-- Wait at least 60 minutes after you swallow the tablet before you eat or drink anything or take any other medicines.
+- Wait at least 60 minutes after you take this medicine before you eat or drink anything or take any other medicine.
 This will help your body absorb the medicine.

-- Do not lie down or bend over for at least 60 minutes after taking the medicine, and do not lie down until after you have eaten some food.
+- Do not lie down for at least 60 minutes after you the medicine, and do not lie down until after you have eaten some food.

 If a dose is missed:

-- If you miss your monthly dose and your next month's scheduled dose is more than 7 days away, wait until the next morning to take it.
-Then return to your regularly scheduled day of the month for taking your next dose.
+- If your next regular dose is more than 7 days away, take the missed dose the next morning after you remember.
+Return to your regularly scheduled day of the month for your next dose.

-- If you miss your monthly dose and your next month's scheduled dose is 1 to 7 days away, wait until then to take your medicine and skip the missed dose.
+- If your next regular dose is 1 to 7 days away, wait until then to take your medicine and skip the missed dose.
 Continue with your normal schedule.

-- Daily dose: If you miss your daily dose or you forget to take your medicine, wait until the next morning to take it.
+- Daily dose: If you miss a dose or forget to take your medicine, wait until the next morning to take it.

 - Follow all of the usual instructions about taking the medicine on an empty stomach and not lying down for at least 60 minutes.
 Do not use extra medicine to make up for a missed dose.